Picture of four smiling students looking at a piece of paper.

 PREDOC.org Research Conference

-On July 31 to August 1, 2025, PREDOC.org co-hosted our third annual Research Conference with the World Bank's Institute for Economic Development (IED-DC) in Washington, D.C.
-At this conference, students presented their original research in quantitative social science fields to fellow undergraduates, faculty, PhD students, and pre-docs.
-Professional development panels covered topics from the graduate school experience to career opportunity in the quantitative social sciences.
-This conference was an excellent opportunity for students who wanted to learn more about a research career, as well as those who were already committed to research and looking to get feedback on their work and expand their networks.
+PREDOC.org is pleased to announce its fourth annual Student Research Conference, hosted by the University of Chicago Booth School of Business from July 30-31, 2026.
+At this conference, students present their original research in quantitative social science fields to fellow undergraduates, faculty, PhD students, and pre-docs.
+Professional development panels will cover topics from the graduate school experience to career opportunities in the quantitative social sciences.
+This conference is an excellent opportunity for students who want to learn more about a research career, as well as those who are already committed to research and looking to get feedback on their work and expand their networks.
+View the full preliminary agenda [here].

 Who Participates?